 One of the main causes of insulin resistance is obesity.
 The obesity epidemic in the United States has become the leading cause of death and one of the major causes of diseases such as diabetes.
-About one-third of US adults are considered obese and approximately 17% of children and adolescents are obese which is typically the result of lack of physical activity, increase in fat consumption, and increase in total calorie consumption.
+About one-third of US adults are considered obese and approximately 17% of children and adolescents are obese which is typically the result of a lack of physical activity, increase in fat consumption, and increase in total calorie consumption.

-Insulin Resistance: How to avoid
+How to avoid insulin resistance

 To combat insulin resistance causes such as obesity and physical inactivity, it’s critical to have a plan that you can follow through with.
 Even the smallest changes can have a large impact on your health.